Diet Type: Dairy free, Gluten free, Grain free, Low FODMAP, Phase 1 Semi Restricted, Phase 2 Reduce and Repair, Vegetarian

 Prep: 20 mins

 Cook: 1 hr 15 mins

 SIBO friendly Meringue tree recipe from The Healthy Gut.
 A towering showstopper of a dessert, that's dairy and gluten free too!
 Suitable for Phase 1 Semi-restricted on the SIBO Bi Phasic Diet.

 Place the egg whites in a very large bowl.
 Make sure it is very clean as any grease will prevent the egg whites from stiffening.
-Using a hand mixer, whip the egg whites until stiff peaks form.
-Slowly mix in the glucose until fully incorporated and the mixture is glossy.
-Mix in the vanilla powder.
+Beat the egg whites until stiff peaks form.
+Slowly mix in the liquid glucose until fully incorporated and the mixture is glossy.
+Mix in the ground vanilla.

 To make the filling, scoop the solidified coconut milk out of the can and into a bowl.
 Discard the watery liquid at the bottom of the can.
-Add the vanilla powder, then beat until stiff peaks form.
+Add the ground vanilla, then beat until stiff peaks form.

 To assemble just before serving, place the largest circle on a cake tray or platter.
 Top with some whipped coconut.
 Lay strawberry halves and raspberries evenly over the top.
 The bottom piece will need to carry the weight of the remaining pieces, so it is important that the berries are evenly placed on this layer.
 Repeat the process with the remaining layers.
 Top with the peaked meringue.

 The meringue mixture needs to be baked right away to avoid deflation.
 If you have a small oven that cannot fit all of the trays at once, divide the meringue ingredients in half and cook it in two batches.
 Use one half for the two largest circles, and use the second half for the remaining circles.
 The tree is best assembled right before serving.
 It is not suitable for freezing.